Monazite

 Monazite is a primarily reddish-brown phosphate mineral that contains rare-earth elements.
 Due to variability in composition, monazite is considered a group of minerals.
 The most common species of the group is monazite-(Ce), that is, the cerium-dominant member of the group.

+Types

-It occurs usually in small isolated crystals.
-It has a hardness of 5.0 to 5.5 on the Mohs scale of mineral hardness and is relatively dense, about 4.6 to 5.7 g/cm^{3}.
-There are five different most common species of monazite, depending on the relative amounts of the rare earth elements in the mineral:
+There are five different most common species of monazite, depending on the relative amounts of the rare-earth elements in the mineral: